michaelrpierce/michaelrpierce.github.io/essays/coding-standards.md

   - Research
 ---

-## There is No Right Way to Program, but There Are Many Wrong Ways
+## There is No Right Way to Program, But There Are Many Wrong Ways

 One of the first things I was ever told when I began to learn programming techniques was that there was no *one* right to right a program.
 There are many ways to implement or complete a task when writing a program and this leads to a wide